rlhinrichs/lang-learn/medical-diagnosis-gcp.md

 <center><h2>The Code:</h2>
 <hr style="width: 50%; border-color: black;"></center>

 Selected 'A100' runtime in GCP for this notebook.
 Rerunning again May 2025 to update dependencies.
-Updated output follows.

 ```python